jweijers/optaplanner-workshop/README.md

 * Read up about [score traps](http://docs.optaplanner.org/latest/optaplanner-docs/html_single/index.html#scoreTrap), especially if 100computer-300processes.xml does not become feasible.

 ## Lab 102: No process should hog half the CPU power
-The customer’s use case is closely resembles the OptaPlanner example CloudBalancing.
+The customer’s use case closely resembles the OptaPlanner example CloudBalancing.
 But there’s 1 big difference:
 * Don’t let a process hog half the CPU power of a computer (unless the computer doesn’t have much CPU).

 ### Preparation